pmservice/product-line-prediction/README.md

 The source code placed in [service-client.js](server/service-client.js) file is an example of how to call [IBM Watson Machine Learning REST API][pa-api] through JavaScript code.
 It demonstrates following aspects:
   * Access token generation
   * Retrieval of online deployments
+  * Extracting model from a deployment to make sure the deployment's model has expected schema
   * Scoring with a chosen online deployment